 - 1 cup shredded coconut, toasted (optional, but gooooood!)

 - 1/2 cup sliced almonds, toasted (optional, but gooooood!)

 - 10 ounce bag dark chocolate chips (non-dairy)

 - Adjust oven racks so one is in the center and the other is in the lower third.
 Preheat oven to 350°F and line two rimmed baking sheets with parchment paper or a silicone baking mat.

 - If making your own toasted coconut and almonds, place on a baking sheet and bake for 5 minutes (or until lightly toasted).
 Remove and set aside.

 - In a small bowl, stir together ground flaxseed with water.
 Let stand for 5 minutes.

-- Meanwhile, in a medium bowl, whisk together gluten free flour blend and almond meal with baking powder and sea salt; set aside.
+- Meanwhile, in a medium bowl, whisk together gluten free flour blend, almond flour, baking powder and sea salt; set aside.